-As regards ETDs and cleared equity derivatives:
+As regards exchange-traded derivatives (ETDs) and cleared equity derivatives:

-- at present, there are no Swiss CCPs clearing equity derivatives.
+- at present, there are no Swiss central counterparties (CCPs) clearing equity derivatives.
 The clearing chain therefore is entered into, on the level of the CCP, with a foreign entity subject to its rules; and - the collateral terms between the client and a Swiss dealer are usually agreed in the general terms governing ETDs and cleared equity derivatives.